-1.2.2a Has your country developed simplified procedures for any of the following?
+1.2.2a 1.2.2a Has your country developed simplified procedures for any of the following?
 Tick all applicable Yes No No information Where biological samples of the type and size specified in Annex 4 of Resolution Conf.
-12.3 (Rev. CoP16) are urgently required. $\boxtimes$ For the issuance of pre-Convention certificates or equivalent documents in accordance with Article VII , paragraph 2. $\boxtimes$ For the issuance of certificates of captive breeding or artificial propagation in accordance with Article VII, paragraph 5. $\boxtimes$ For the issuance of export permits or re-export certificates in accordance with Article IV for specimens referred to in Article VII, paragraph 4.
-Are there other cases judged by a Management Authority to merit the use of simplified procedures?
-If 'Yes', please provide details:
+12.3 (Rev. CoP16) are urgently required. × For the issuance of pre-Convention certificates or equivalent documents in accordance with Article VII , paragraph 2. $\boxtimes$ For the issuance of certificates of captive breeding or artificial propagation in accordance with Article VII, paragraph 5. $\boxtimes$ For the issuance of export permits or re-export certificates in accordance with Article IV for specimens referred to in Article VII, paragraph 4. × Are there other cases judged by a Management Authority to merit the use of simplified procedures?
+If 'Yes', please provide details: Under Commission Regulation EC (No) 865/2006: Article 60- transfers between EU zoos Article 19-Simplified procedures with regard to the export or re-export of dead specimens.
+X

-Objective 1.3 Implementation of the Convention at the national level is consistent with decisions adopted by the Conference of the Parties.

-All Aichi targets relevant to CITES, particularly Target 9, Target 14 and Target 18.

-Indicator 1.3.1: The number of Parties that have implemented relevant reporting under Resolutions and Decisions of the Conference of the Parties and/or Standing Committee recommendations.

-1.3.1a Has your country responded to all relevant special reporting requirements that are active during the period covered in this report, including those in the Resolutions and Decisions of the Conference of the Parties, Standing Committee recommendations, and Notifications issued by the Secretariat (see [link to location on the CITES website where the reporting requirements are listed])?
+Objective 1.3Implementation of the Convention at the national level is consistent with decisions adopted by the Conference of the Parties.
+All Aichi targets relevant to CITES, particularly Target 9, Target 14 and Target 18.Indicator 1.3.1:The number of Parties that have implemented relevant reporting under Resolutions and Decisions of the Conference of the Parties and/or Standing Committee recommendations.1.3.1aHas your country responded to all relevant special reporting requirements that are active during the period covered in this report, including those in the Resolutions and Decisions of the listed])?
 Responses provided to ALL relevant reporting requirements Responses provided to SOME of the relevant reporting requirements Responses provided to NONE of the relevant reporting requirements No special reporting requirements applicable 1.3.1b Were any difficulties encountered during the period covered in this report in implementing specific Resolutions or Decisions adopted by the Conference of the Parties?
-Yes  No 🗌 If 'Yes', please provide details of which Resolution(s) or Decision(s), and, for each, what difficulties were / are being encountered?
-Decreased activities as a result of COVID-19 Pandemic.
+Yes 🗌 No  If 'Yes', please provide details of which Resolution(s) or Decision(s), and, for each, what difficulties were / are being encountered?